Naitreey/notes-and-knowledge/cs/python/celery.rst

   * Only execution options can be set on immutable signature.

+  * This is useful when there's need to prevent modification of calling signature.
+For example, in complex canvas workflow, to prevent a task in next stage from taking the result from previous stage.

 utility functions
 ^^^^^^^^^^^^^^^^^
 - ``signature(varies, *args, **kwargs)``. create a signature.